-All this plus 3 hours of old school metal this week inside Hangar 19.
+All this plus three hours of classic metal inside Hangar 19

 First let me say that Dream Theater might be the first band I’ve ever seen that didn’t play a bunch of their singles but still left the crowd completely satisfied.
 In fact they only played four of their actual singles and didn’t play their biggest song “Pull Me Under” On a music level this band is one of the most talented out there and have been since their first album in 1989.

 Billed An Evening With Dream Theater because this was not your typical metal show.
 They played by themselves with no opener and they played for exactly 3 hours.
 The show started when the lights went out and an amazing animation video played that featured all of the Dream Theater albums artwork animating into one another, all set to the tune of “A False Awakening Suite.”
 I can not describe this and do it justice.
 Once the band hit the 1000 people at this historic theater went nuts as Dream Theater hit the first notes of “The Enemy Inside” from their latest self-titled album.
 And so it went for the next 180 minutes.
 People from all walks of life singing ever word, being amazed by John Petrucci’s guitar playing, actually the same could be said for bassist John Myung, keyboardist Jordan Rudess (I mean the guy played 2 keytar solos,) and the newest member of Dream Theater drummer Mike Mangini.